gcfos/gcfos.github.io/cookies.md

         </button>
       </div>
       <div class="modal-body">
-        <p>We've removed the "cookiesOK" cookie from your browser and will no longer use cookies on this site.</p>
+        <p>We've removed our cookie from your browser and will no longer use cookies on this site.</p>
       </div>
       <div class="modal-footer">
         <button type="button" class="btn btn-primary" data-dismiss="modal">OK</button>